Piano Lessons at LAAPA - New Orleans, LA

-If you're looking for private in-studio or online New Orleans piano lessons, you've come to the right place!
-The Louisiana Academy of Performing Arts has been providing private piano lessons to residents of NOLA for over 40 years.
-To be a bit more precise, since 1978 our piano instructors have taught tens of thousands of lessons to kids, teens, and adults!
-While many schools for piano lessons come and go, it's a priviledge today for us to hear often that we are now bringing the love and joy of the piano to the children and even grandchildren of our earliest students!
+If you're looking for private in-studio or online piano lessons in New Orleans, you've come to the right place!
+The Louisiana Academy of Performing Arts is New Orleans' largest music school and has been providing private piano lessons to residents of New Orleans for over 40 years.
+To be a bit more precise, since 1978 our piano instructors have taught thousands of piano students including kids, teens, and adults!
+While many music schools come and go here in NOLA, it's a privilege today for us to often hear that we are now bringing the love and joy of the piano to the children and even grandchildren of our earliest students!

 At LAAPA, we realize that students want to learn the piano for a variety of different reasons and are also interested in learning a wide range of playing styles.
 Perhaps you're interested in traditional or classical piano and the works of Frederic Chopin, J.S.
 Bach, Claude Debussy (etc); or maybe you're more a fan of New Orleans piano like Professor Longhair, Dr. John, or Jelly Roll Morton?
 Whatever your stylistic preferences and goals are (rock, pop, jazz, classical, christian, blues, funk, country, or honky-tonk, and more) our university trained piano teachers are ready to help you play the songs you love in a professional and (most importantly) FUN environment.

 This generally depends on the type of music you are interested in learning as well as your budget.
-For most students interested in begginer piano lessons, it's perfectly fine to start with a basic 61 note keyboard that has full sized keys and is touch sensitive.
+For most students interested in beginner piano lessons, it's perfectly fine to start with a basic 61 note keyboard that has full sized keys and is touch sensitive.
 Currently Yamaha and Casio make some excellent introductory models in the $100-300 range.
-At the academy, we have the Yamaha Np-11 series for our beginning keyboard classes.
-Students who wish to pursue electronic music, rock keyboard, or organ may be satisfied with 61 or even 49 key instruments and can experiment with a variety of different sounds, tone generators, modules, effects by connecting any basic keyboard with MIDI support (Musical Instrument Digital Interface) to a laptop or iPad running various apps and plugins.
+At the academy, we have the Yamaha Np-11 series for our beginning piano classes.
 Students who become more interested in the sound and feel of the acoustic piano will eventually gravitate toward either an 88 note fully weighted digital piano or a traditional acoustic piano.
 Budget comes into play in the sense that you can purchase a very nice digital piano and a bottom end upright acoustic piano for roughly the same price (circa $1500).
-At that point, it really comes down to personal preference, how the instrument will be used, and whether or not the student is interested in being able to move it or utilize different sounds, etc.
+At that point, it really comes down to personal preference, how the instrument will be used, and whether or not the student is interested in being able to move it or utilize different sounds, etc. Today, many piano companies and manufacturers are producing what's known as "hybrid" pianos whose exterior simulates the feel and traditional cabinetry of acoustic pianos, but whose interior is all electronically composed.
+The built in speakers are designed to resonate with the wood in the cabinet producing a digital simulation of what usually happens in a traditional piano.
+Probably the most well known hybrid is the Yamaha Avantgrand series.

 Want to learn a little more about piano lessons before you get started?
 Check out our Lagniappe Lesson Video series below and learn a quick Rhythm & Blues pattern presented by Academy Piano Instructor and Associate Director, Russell Tucker.